EllaNk/SQL-Task-4/README.md

 _HAVING SUM(sales) > 20000;_

-Conclusion:
+## Conclusion:

-these tasks have provided a comprehensive exploration of the SALES table through SQL.
+These tasks have provided a comprehensive exploration of the superstore data set through SQL.
 The total number of rows in the table was determined, followed by identifying the number of regions in which the business operates.
-Total profit was calculated in the West region and the average profit from product sales.
-Additionally, the count of different products sold by the company was determined.

-Furthermore, highlighting the top 5 customers with overall profit was analyzed.
+Total profit was calculated in the West region and the average profit from product saless, the count of different products sold by the company was determined and lastly, the top 5 customers with overall profit greater than 20000 was determined.

-Lastly, sales data for cities with total sales exceeding $20,000 were filtered.
 These tasks collectively demonstrate the power of SQL in extracting valuable insights from a dataset for informed decision-making.